psirenny/d-image-edit/README.md

 Elements
 --------

 **container** - The element containing the image.
-The container size must have the same aspect ratio of the final image.
-It may be smaller than the final image withut sacraficing image quality in the final image.
+The container size must have the same aspect ratio as the final image.
+It can be smaller in size without sacraficing image quality.

 **dropzone** - The region that an image can be dragged and dropped onto.